What Can You Drink On a Carnivore Diet? (Full List)

 Weight Gain

-If you are trying to lose weight, then milk may be one of the items to leave off your shopping list.
+If you are trying to lose weight, milk may be one of the items to leave off your shopping list.

 Because it raises insulin levels and contains carbohydrates, it may hamper your ability to shed pounds.